-Contralto Malin Fritz has been praised by Opera News for her "dignity and excellent vocalism," while La Libre Belgique hailed her as "a dream Carmen, with a warm, deep timbre and seductive physique."
-Her recording of Giulio Cesare on Koch International led Fanfaremagazine to exclaim, "Fritz is a genuinely touching Cornelia who invests her lines with dark tone and throbbing intensity."
-In season 2013-14 Ms. Fritz sang as the Baroness in West Edge Opera’s production of Barber’s Vanessa and, on the concert stage, was soloist with Sacramento Choral Society and Orchestra in Stanford’s “Stabat Mater, Opus 96.”
+Contralto Malin Fritz has been praised by Opera News for her “dignity and excellent vocalism,” while La Libre Belgique hailed her as “a dream Carmen, with a warm, deep timbre and seductive physique.”
+Her recording of Giulio Cesare on Koch International led Fanfare magazine to exclaim, “Fritz is a genuinely touching Cornelia who invests her lines with dark tone and throbbing intensity.”
+Recently Ms. Fritz sang as the Baroness in West Edge Opera’s production of Barber’s Vanessa and, on the concert stage, was soloist with Sacramento Choral Society and Orchestra in Stanford’s “Stabat Mater, Opus 96.”